Francisco González Crussí

-Francisco Gonzalez-Crussi, Professor Emeritus, is a Mexican physician and writer whose career extended along two disciplines, medicine and literature.
+Francisco Gonzalez-Crussi is a Mexican physician and writer whose career extended along the two disciplines of medicine and literature.
 (Né Francisco, his Anglicized name, Frank, has been used in his English-language productions).

 Biography

 Born in a modest neighborhood of Mexico City in 1936, F. Gonzalez-Crussi was raised by his widowed mother, who owned a small drugstore.
 He studied medicine in the National Autonomous University of Mexico, and graduated in 1961.
 He migrated to the United States, where he obtained post-graduate training in the specialty of pathology, later sub-specializing in pediatric pathology.

 He began his career in 1967 in academic medicine in Canada, at Queen's University (Kingston, Ontario), and moved back to the United States in 1973, where he was a Professor of Pathology at Indiana University until 1978, when he relocated to Chicago, there to become Professor of Pathology at Northwestern University School of Medicine and Head of Laboratories of Children's Memorial Hospital until his retirement in 2001.
 His literary work first became known in 1985, with the appearance of his book Notes of an Anatomist, to considerable critical acclaim.
 He became a naturalized American citizen in 1987.

+He married Wei Hsueh, a biomedical researcher, in 1978.